 - Try to use the ‘Rule of Thirds’.
 (Picture the image being divided into nine equal parts by two evenly spaced horizontal and vertical lines and make sure that the subject is placed along the lines or the intersections.)

 - These seems to be a given, but make sure the child is in a good mood (unless you want to photograph a sour-faced toddler—which can be cool too!
 I’ve done it)

 - If you’re photographing a particularly bashful child, I find that simply talking to them and letting them touch and see the camera and showing them their picture after each shot goes a long way to instilling confidence in them.

 - Each child is unique and they shine in their own special way–find that and make it work for you.

 - Have fun!

 Whenever I photograph children I tell them to go crazy!
-Jump, throw leaves, laugh, fall—whatever their little heart desires.
+We play games like ones at www.funtopiaworld.com/naperville/, jump, throw leaves, laugh, fall—whatever their little heart desires.
 My youngest daughter tends to be a little shy and I get the best photos of her when she isn’t aware that I am photographing her.
 There is one in particular that I took on my camera phone of her wearing too-big glasses and reading an apartment-hunting circular.
 My oldest daughter is very out-going and she is literally the happiest person that I know.
 I never met a kid so thrilled to be alive as she is.